supervisely-ecosystem/yolov5/supervisely/serve/README.md

 # Overview

 App deploys model (pretrained on COCO or custom one) as REST API service.
+This is the simplest way how any model can be integrated into Supervisely.
+Developer just has to implement 3 methods:
+- 1
+- 2
+- 3...

+Benefits:
+- 1
+- 2
+- 3

 # How To Run